 Any medicine your child takes

-Who you’ll meet: The psychologist or clinician
+Who you’ll meet: The clinician assigned to your child

 We meet with you to explain what we found and what it means.
 You’ll get: